jassmith/jassmith.github.com/_posts/2016-01-20-using-effects.md

 If you don't export an effect for a particular platform, Effect.Resolve will return a non-null value which does effectively nothing.
 This makes handling cross-platform fixes that are unique to individual platforms much easier, but comes with a tiny memory penalty.

 This is the point where we get off the boring train and get onto the hype train with a side of this-is-just-my-opinion soup.
 There is a much better way to do things with effects, which I hinted at above.
-You probably won't see this promoted in Xamarin docs because its a bit too classy or something.

 ## All aboard the awesome train ##